 Nita had talked him into joining her.
 Maybe because every time she saw a young black man’s face on the news she saw her best friend.
 On the way up, Earnest driving his father’s car because his little clunker would have never made it, he’d actually listened this time instead of laughed as Nita spoke about how important it was to her that he be more aware, more cautious.
 She went over how to carry himself in certain situations.

 Maybe he listened because of what had happened last winter, while knocking on doors in the rich part of town, asking to shovel driveways after it had snowed.
 All a misunderstanding in the end, but the point had finally wormed its way to his head.
-He’d didn’t shrug it off or change the subject when she pleaded with him now.
+He no longer shrugged it off or changed the subject when she pleaded with him now.
 Instead, he retreated into himself, went quiet.

 Nita gave up her search.
 There was no way to find him, not amongst the thousands of people in the area.
 Nita took solace in the fact that it was a mixed crowd.
 White, Hispanic, Asian, all shades of skin could be found, supporting the cause.
 It gave her hope. but still, where was Earnest?